 - Investors must put in Rs.

 5 lakh25 lakh each, at least.
 This may seem like a big deal when you’re starting out, but note that most people who only have one lakh to give, will also give you a lot of grief because it usually is money they can’t afford to lose.
-NEVER take money people can’t afford to lose.
+When you are doing aggressive trading, NEVER take money people can’t afford to lose.
 (Even if it’s 25 lakhs)

 - Only equities and derivatives.